Burnout Awareness Is Not Enough. Here’s What Actually Helps

 Tools create a bridge between awareness and action.

-They give you something to do when you notice yourself feeling overwhelmed, depleted, or disengaged.
+They give you something practical to help recover from feeling overwhelmed, depleted, or disengaged.

 What This Can Look Like